danielkieuu/CSC2003-B1/Communication/readme.md

 1. Send data from 'Pico' to `M5StickC PLUS` and to `MQTT client`.
 2. Repeating timer is created to send data to m5stick at 1s interval.

-#### Functional Test (Blackbox)

-1. The dashboard needs to show realtime speed, distance, hump height and bardcode data that are send by m5stickc plus from pico.
-2. The dashboard needs to send X and Y coordinates to m5stickc plus.

 ### MSP_M5Stick_UART

 1. Data would be send from `MSP` to `M5StickC PLUS` and to `MQTT client`